Alexandria538/Assignment-3/README.md

 ## Abstract
 My project looks at an efficient workflow for creative image/video editing using Adobe Photoshop Actions tool and Batch Processing System.
 This innovative approach to video editing through Photoshop creates a fundamental shift to creative workflow management through the integration of industry-leading image manipulation with video editing techniques.
 Through systematic automation of Actions, users can achieve a simple and consistent application of visual edits across a string of images.
 This approach provides an alternative method to optimize productivity while ensuring uniform results across image collections through a post-processing pipeline.

-**Additional Key Words and Phrases:** Adobe Photoshop, Adobe Firefly, Character Style Development, AI Image Generation, Raster-Based Editing, Human AI Collaboration, Visual Consistency, Creative Pipeline, Style Exploration, Visual Refinement, Consistency Maintenance, Digital Workflow
+**Additional Key Words and Phrases:** Adobe Photoshop, Adobe Premiere Pro, Automated Workflow, Batch Rendering, Creative Editing, Error Recovery, Frame-by-Frame Processing, Style Replication, Systematic Automation, Visual Consistency, Time Optimizaiton.

 <!-- Introduction and Related Works -->
 ## Introduction and Related Works